nuitrcs/regex_workshop/part2.md

 Now, write your complete expression to match the 4 leading spaces, and the 3 capturing groups: one for country, one for male or female, and one for the astronaut's name.
 Then terminate the last group with your OR expression to tell where the name ends.
 You can find a start at this expression in Exercise 4 (the expression in exercise 4 matches the spaces, country, and male/female; add another capturing group to it for the name).

-Write a replacement expression to make the comma separated values data we want.
+Write a replacement expression in the bottom window of the tool to make the comma separated values data we want.
 The first few lines of output after replacement should look like:

 ```
 United States,male,Joseph M. Acaba